The-Mastoget-Organization/about/README.md

 ✓Masget7 - Vercel<br>
 ✓Masget8 - Vercel

+## Critical Relay
+This relay is only used when a big subsets of active relays are down.<br>
+✓Mastoget-Critical - x10 Hosting

 ## Content Delivery Network
 It is used for delivering vital assets like the Mastoget logo, Favicons, and Vital Files.<br>
 ✓Cloudinary

-## Check First before Redirect Technology
+## Check First before Redirect Technique
-This technology does check first if the relay or processor is up before redirecting thus avoiding the user to land into an error page.<br><br>
+This technique does first check if the relay or the processor is up before redirecting thus avoiding the user to land into an error page.
-Important Note: As of the moment, it is only implemented on the redirector level, so that if Vercel is down it will not be used anymore and will rely on an emergency processor.
-The implementation of the said technology in the processor level is still under development.
+<br><br>
 &copy; The Mastoget Organization.
 All Rights Reserved.